nadineapresto/GitHub-Pages/index.md

 *Italic* (using * *) or _Italic_ (using _ _)
 ~~Strikethrough~~ (using ~~ ~~)
 ## Quoting Text Practice
-> This is a quote which can be implemented using '> '
+> This is a quote.
 ## Quoting Code Practice
 `<file>` (using ` `) to quote code within a sentence
 ```